- Clinical science

 - In contrast to some porphyrias, the skin is not involved

-The 5 P's: Painful abdomen, Polyneuropathy, Psychologic disturbances, Purple pee, Precipitated by triggers like drugs
+The 5 P's of acute intermittent porphyria: Painful abdomen, Polyneuropathy, Psychologic disturbances, Port wine-colored pee, Precipitated by triggers like drugs